zsparal/api-documentation/source/reference/v2/profiles-api/update-profile.rst

        .. type:: integer
           :required: false

-     - The new industry identifier associated with the profile's tradename or brand.
+     - The new industry identifier associated with the profile's trade name or brand.

        Possible values: